projecte-aina/spacy/README.md

 * Dependency parsing

-* lookup-based lemmatization without disambiguation from spacy's own dictionaries (not very good, really)
+* lookup-based lemmatization without disambiguation from spacy's own dictionaries

+   (not very good, really, working on a better one)

 * Fasttext-based similarity vectors